Computing the Topological Degree of Maps Between 2-Spheres: Proofs

+The function $T$ has no zeros on the unit circle.
+Suppose, for contradiction, that $T(e^{i\alpha_0}) = 0$ for some $\alpha_0 \in [0, 2\pi]$.
+Since $T$ is homogeneous, we must have $T(z) = 0$ for all $z$ on the ray through $e^{i\alpha_0}$.
+This contradicts the existence of an infinite limit of $T$ at infinity.
 Therefore, the minimum of the modulus of $T$ on the unit circle is greater than $0$.
-It then follows from the homogeneity of $T$ that there exists a sufficiently large number $M > 0$ such that for all $|z| > M$ the numerator of $R$ has no zeros and
+It then follows from the homogeneity of $T$ that there exists a sufficiently large number $M > 0$ such that for all $|z| > M$, the function $f(z)$ has no zeros, and

 It follows from Theorem \ref{Theorem1} that the degree of the function $R$ is equal to $\mathrm{ind}_0(\tilde{f})$, where

 But since $|T(z)| > |f(z)-T(z)|$: